Media coverage of the COVID-19 pandemic: United Kingdom

 The first confirmed case in the UK, as reported by GOV.UK, was January 30, 2020.
 In reporting about the outbreak, British tabloid newspapers such as The Sun and the Daily Mail used language described as "fear-inducing".
 According to Edelman's Trust Barometer, journalists were the least-trusted source for information regarding the pandemic in the UK, with 43 percent out of the surveyed trusting them to report the truth, behind government officials (48%) and "most-affected countries" (46%).
 This was despite conventional media being the primary source of information regarding the pandemic in the UK.

 A study conducted in May 2020 in association with the University of Oxford showed that the UK public is exhibiting declining trust in the government as a source of information.
 Only 48% rated the government relatively trustworthy, which is down from 67% six weeks earlier.
-Moreover, 38% of people are stating that they are concerned false or misleading coronavirus information from the government, a figure which was only 27% six weeks earlier.
+Moreover, 38% of people are stating that they are concerned false or misleading COVID-19 information from the government, a figure which was only 27% six weeks earlier.